Jet Substructure at the Large Hadron Collider: A Review of Recent Advances in Theory and Machine Learning: Introduction

-As a guide to the reader, we now summarize in more detail the two sections of the review.
+This publication consists of two main sections: \Sec{sec:theory} covers theory developments, and \Sec{sec:machine_learning} covers applications of machine learning to jet substructure.
 In the theory portion of the review, we begin in \Sec{sec:calcs} with a review of the theoretical aspects of jet substructure calculations.
 The goal here is not to describe technical details of calculations, but rather to emphasize the different physics relevant to jet substructure calculations.
 This also lays the foundations enabling the reader to evaluate the quality of different calculations, and appreciate difficulties in extending these calculations to more complicated observables.
 Then, in \Sec{sec:moreobs} we survey the wide range of jet substructure calculations which have been performed using these techniques.
 Instead of providing an exhaustive listing, we have chosen to discuss representative observables in more detail, while providing references to other calculations.
 In \Sec{sec:moreloops} we discuss prospects for improving the precision of jet substructure calculations, and highlight those observables which are most amenable to high precision calculations.
 In \Sec{sec:newfronts} we discuss new frontiers in jet substructure, attempting to highlight the broad range of connections to other areas of physics, both theoretical and experimental, where we hope ideas from jet substructure will prove fruitful.
 Finally, we conclude with a wish list of goals, which we hope will drive theory progress in the field in the years to come.

 In \Sec{sec:machine_learning} we review applications of machine learning (ML) to jet substructure, which is a topic of significant current interest, both from the theoretical and experimental communities.
 To a large extent, jet physics is driving the use of modern ML tools in high energy physics due to the complex and rich structure inside jets.
 We have attempted to make this section self contained, introducing both technical aspects of machine learning, as well as highlighting their applications to problems of current interest in jet substructure.
 As with the other sections in this review, our goal is not to provide a comprehensive review, but simply a broad overview of this exciting and rapidly developing field.